cmsc426/cmsc426.github.io/gtsam.md

 The code for the example in this toy example can be found on [Nitin's github here](https://github.com/NitinJSanket/CMSC828THW1).
 Feel free to play around and ask any questions you have to the TAs.

 Now, that we've understood the Toy example (If you haven't played around with [Nitin's code](https://github.com/NitinJSanket/CMSC828THW1), now is a good time to do so!).
 Let us focus on the task in the project.
-The images for the project are taken from a quadrotor/drone flying over a carpet of [april tags](https://april.eecs.umich.edu/software/apriltag.html) with New York's cityscape in-between the tags for added features in-case you decided to get creative to use it for odometry.
+The images for the project are taken from a quadrotor/drone flying over a carpet of [april tags](https://april.eecs.umich.edu/software/apriltag.html) with New York's cityscape (taken from Google Maps) in-between the tags for added features in-case you decided to get creative and use it for odometry.
 A photo of the data being collected is shown below:

 <div class="fig fighighlight">
   <img src="/assets/sfm/Quadrotorflyigovertags.jpg" width="80%">